 Should any incident involving injury to a child take place, a first aid trained member of staff will be called to assist.
 Alison Lewis and Cheryl Wass have full paediatric first aid training, including Outdoor for Forest School.
-If necessary the school office will telephone for emergency assistance and notify parents/carers.
+If necessary, the school office will telephone for emergency assistance and notify parents/carers.

-We record all incidents involving injury in the yellow pupil files and we inform parents in all cases.
-Parents/cares are required to countersign the yellow form.
+We record all incidents involving injury in the yellow pupil files and we inform parents in all cases with a green form or pink head bump letter.
 If a parent is unavailable at the end of the day, it is the class teacher's responsibility to contact the parent/carer by telephone call.

 Emergency utilities telephone numbers are on the school office notice board.
-Local GP and Health Centre numbers are also displayed here.
+Local GP and Health Centre numbers are also available.
 Individual children's files are kept in the school office.
 First aid boxes are located in the school office, staffroom and Mars Classroom (lunchtimes).
 A member of staff has responsibility for checking and updating contents - see appendix 2.
-Ice packs are kept in the staff freezer.
+Ice packs are kept in the freezer in Mars Class fridge.
 If an accident occurs the headteacher will decide on the course of action.
 If the headteacher is absent then the decision will be taken by the named teacher in charge.
 Any bump to the head, however small, must be seen by the headteacher and a "bumped head" letter sent home.